Pakistani cuisine: Foreign influences

 In addition to the traditional food, fast food is also very popular across the country.
-In big cities, there are many international fast food restaurants, such as KFC, McDonald's, Pizza Hut, Subway, Domino's, Burger King, Hardee's, Papa John's Pizza, Dunkin' Donuts and Baskin-Robbins.

 Occasionally, people in Pakistan dine out at restaurants with foreign-influenced food, such as Western, Arab and Chinese dishes.
-There are many westernized, Chinese restaurants and fast food outlets in urban parts of Pakistan.
-In the Punjab and Sindh provinces, the majority of urban chains of many American, European and British restaurants have opened in many metropolitan cities, such as Karachi, Lahore, Faisalabad, Islamabad-Rawalpindi, Gujranwala, Peshawar, Multan, Hyderabad, Quetta, Sargodha, Bahawalpur, Sialkot, Sukkur, Larkana and many others.
-Marketing and advertisements have attracted Pakistanis to try them out.

 Outside Pakistan, Pakistani cuisine is prevalent in countries where there are large Pakistani communities present.

 Pakistani food makes use of fresh, hand-pounded masalas.
-Ghee is used, but the main component of the meal or a dish is meat (beef, lamb, chicken, goat, or fish), vegetables or Pulses.
+Ghee is used, but the main component of the meal or a dish is meat (beef, lamb, chicken, goat, or fish), vegetables or pulses.
 Since the cuisine is very similar to Punjabi-style of cooking, tikka, simmered dals, tawa sabzi, and chaat feature here.